Ahmet-Oral/Digit_Recognizer/README.md

 Report.pdf:          ->Pdf of the report<br/>

-# Usage:
+## Usage:
-  To use application, simply run predictGUI.py.
+  To use the application, simply run predictGUI.py.

-# Language, Version, IDE
+## Language, Version, IDE
   Python 3.8, Pycharm Community Edition 2020.2.3

-# Requirements:
+## Requirements:
 python -m pip install keras tensorflow Pillow opencv-python

-You don't have to run saveModel.py to create a model because model.h5 is already included in repository.
-Of course if you wish to create the model in you computer, you can run saveModel.py and a new model will be created.
+You don't have to run saveModel.py to create a model because model.h5 is already included in the repository.
+If you wish to create a new model on you computer, you can run saveModel.py and a new model will be created.